Okyesco/library_management/README.md

 # library_management
- is a school library management app
+ is a mini school library management app